All Episodes

 Maybe Dubai could come back in and buy the ports now.

-We're gonna sell countrywide to Syria.
+We're going to sell countrywide to Syria.

 Here's one more.

-There have been some plans floated to have taxpayer money go in, uh buy up the loans, and then reduce the amount paid.
+There have been some plans floated to have taxpayer money go in, buy up the loans, and then reduce the amount paid.

-I think it should be very clear, no matter what people have argued, there is in my judgment zero likelihood that federal taxpayer dollars will go to those who hold loans that never should have been made in the first place.
+I think it should be very clear, no matter what people have argued, there is, in my judgment, zero likelihood that federal taxpayer dollars will go to those who hold loans that never should have been made in the first place.

-So he says here that there is in his judgment zero likelihood that taxpayer dollars will go to those who should never have had loans in the first place.
+So he says here that there is, in his judgment, zero likelihood that taxpayer dollars will go to those who should never have had loans in the first place.

 It's the same guy who said that Fannie Mae and Freddie Mac were on solid ground.